aleunam97/GameJam_2024/README.md

 7. Set the "External Script Editor" to "Visual Studio Code"
 8. Set the "External Script Editor Args" to `-n -g "$(File)":$(Line):$(Column)`
 9. Press the <kbd>Regenerate Project Files</kbd> button
-10. Open the VSCode project folder by going to `File > Open Folder` and selecting the `Project_Unity` folder
+10. Open the VSCode project folder by going to `File > Open Folder` and selecting the `Template_Unity` folder